Preliminary program

 Friday, July 3

-Security and Vulnerability (5 papers)
+Security and Vulnerability (Session Chair: Ákos Kiss)

 • Csaba Nagy, Andrea Huszti and Norbert Oláh - Blockchain-based RAG Architecture for Vulnerability Assessment